With everything on your plate, it can be tempting to let anniversary celebrations fall to the wayside.

 “Thank you so much for recognizing my anniversary!
 I had such a fun time picking my Snappy gift!
 I really enjoyed being able to have so many options to choose from.”

 Purpose-driven companies perform better.
 A Deloitte study found that your ability to communicate your company’s purpose has a direct link to how engaged your team is (and therefore affects their performance).

 Use work anniversaries to remind your team about the bigger picture by making a charitable donation in their name.
 Align the charity to your company’s mission, or with a cause that’s close to his or her heart.
 For instance, if you know that your employee is an animal lover, donate to a local animal shelter.

 And let’s face it – most of us have enough stuff.
 Not all of us need or want another hoodie or water bottle, but there are many of us who have causes that are close to our heart.
 Plus, having a mission is a big part of creating an engaged team, and focusing on giving helps reinforce and clarify that mission.

 In our era of job-hopping Millennial employees, average job tenure in the U.S. for workers in every industry (and of all ages) is just 4.4 years.
 Keeping someone around five or more years is definitely cause for celebration.
-Here are a few ideas to make your office veterans feel the love.
+Here are a few employee anniversary gift ideas to make your office veterans feel the love.

 Ok, it doesn’t make sense for every company to give their employees samurai swords, but for LA-based mobile gaming studio Scopely, it makes perfect sense.